haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 Log file will be automatic generated.
 You can check validation results during training, which update every two epoches.

-Note: You can upload validation data as mixture-silent so that to perform separation.
+Note: You can upload validation data as real_mixture + silent so that to perform separation on real test data.

 ## 3. todo